Ravio partners with Comp to bring you trusted Brazil benchmarks

 Mercer WIN is Mercer’s online data delivery platform that gives you access to the survey data you buy from the consultancy.

-In the past, salary survey data purchased from Mercer used to be delivered in a complex spreadsheet.
+In the past, salary survey data purchased from Mercer used to be delivered in a spreadsheet, which users may find complex to use.
 Today, you can choose to have it delivered via Mercer WIN where you can view, filter, and analyse benchmarking data you’ve purchased in-platform or download it as an Excel file.

 Access to Mercer WIN is included when you buy eligible survey data — it doesn’t include datasets you haven’t purchased.